Collider phenomenology of new neutral scalars in a flavoured multi-Higgs model: Single production: feature selection and cuts

 Besides the constraint on the mass difference, we also impose additional cuts which help to further separate signal and background events.
 In particular, we consider the following cuts

 Since we have a large number of different kinematic/angular variables, it is expected that some of these do not offer any significant discriminating power.
 In particular, $\phi$ distributions are typically flat over the entire range of angles and tend to be poor discriminators between the signal and the background.
-As such, we tested multiple combinations of variables and selected the one giving the best result, in a pre-analysis phase with the \texttt{TMVA} \cite{Hocker:2007ht} toolkit.
+As such, we tested multiple combinations of variables and selected the one giving the best result, in a pre-analysis phase with the Toolkit for Multivariate Data Analysis (\texttt{TMVA}) \cite{Hocker:2007ht} library.
 From here, we have determined the set of best ten observables that offer a greater discrimination power of the signal over the background.